 Michael is a passionate foodie who New Zealanders have invited into their living rooms and kitchens through his many roles on television.
 Since the age of 14, Mike has worked in acclaimed restaurants in New Zealand and around the world.
-Mike and wife Belinda (Bee) have owned several restaurants in Auckland but are now focused on developing a cookery school where they live near Murawai.
+Mike and wife Belinda (Bee) have owned several restaurants in Auckland but are now focused on their Good From Scratch cookery school where they live near Murawai.

-Having two young daughters has made Michael and his Bee, very conscious about what Kiwi kids are eating.
+Having two young daughters has made Michael and his wife Bee very conscious about what Kiwi kids are eating.
 He has a real passion for ensuring New Zealand children are eating healthier food.
-His latest cookbook, Fast, is all about cooking healthy family meals and includes a section on children’s food.
+His latest cookbook, Good From Scratch Kids Cookbook, is all about getting kids into the kitchen and cooking healthy food.

-Mike has written for New Zealand Woman’s Weekly, MiNDFOOD and House and Garden and has a regular spot on Newstalk ZB’s Sunday morning show with Andrew Dickens.
+Mike has written for New Zealand Woman’s Weekly, MiNDFOOD and House and Garden and you can hear him each week on Newstalk ZB’s Sunday morning show.